 - Create a drink and post it on social media accounts.
 Ask people what they think of the ingredients in the drink, or how they would have made it differently.
 This will get them excited about your bar and make them want to come to visit - which is great for business!

 - Post pictures of you and your staff having a good time, or show people behind the scenes at work.

 - Encourage your customers to share what they're drinking with their friends on social media - this will make them feel involved in the bar experience, which is great for marketing!

 - Asking guests who are paying the check how they felt about their visit and why they came.
 This will help you find out what's working for your bar, so it can be replicated in the future!

-How to deal with high turnover rates
+Dealing with high turnover rates

-Hiring the right bar staff comes with it's own challenges , but you can find people who are enthusiastic about the industry and will maintain a high level of professionalism.
+Hiring the right bar staff comes with its own challenges, but you can find people who are enthusiastic about the industry and will maintain a high level of professionalism.

 The first step is to establish qualifications for bartenders, including a minimum age requirement (usually 21) - which you should be asking when candidates apply anyway.
 You'll also want someone with experience or training in restaurant service, hospitality, and of course bartending.
 Having set high standards and offering training right off the bat will inevitably save you from high turnover rates.

-You should make sure you're hiring people with good work ethic and the willingness to learn - this will help them be more invested in your establishment's success, which is something every restaurant industry wants for their staff!
+You should make sure you're hiring people with a good work ethic and the willingness to learn - this will help them be more invested in your establishment's success, which is something every restaurant wants for their staff!

 It can take some time to find the right individual, but if you know what qualities are desired it will make it easier to find a good match.
 A patient, reliable, and sociable person is always the way to go when hiring bartenders.